 - 1. Implement a team-based approach to enhance quality of care for those at highest risk for stroke events and for stroke patients across systems of care. - 2.
 Link community resources and clinical services that support those at highest risk for stroke events and for stroke patients across systems of care. - 3.
 Identify and address disparities in access to and quality of care for populations at highest risk for stroke events.

-CCCPH will award funds through this RFA to local private, public, and non-profit organizations; and local governmental agencies to address one or more of the following strategy areas.
-Within each strategy area, applicants must address a minimum of two outcomes:
+CCCPH will award funds through this RFA to local private, public, and non-profit organizations; and local governmental agencies.
+Applicants are required to implement: